McCartney is the debut studio album by Paul McCartney, released in 1970. It was his first release after he had left The Beatles.

 Contrary to his later work Paul didn't work with a band, but performed all vocals and instruments by himself, apart from vocal contributions by his wife Linda.
 Most of it was recorded at his home and later mixed at the Abbey Road Studios.
-A lot of tracks were just improvisations and in a case of Throw It In! released on the album.
+A lot of tracks were just improvisations and in a case of Throw It In released on the album.
 Others like "Junk" and "Teddy Boy" were left-overs, originally intended for Beatles albums, but not used in the long run.
-The album was a commercial success, mostly in the wake of The Beatles break-up.
-The major stand-out track was "Maybe I'm Amazed", which has become his solo Signature Song.
+This DIY approach would carry over to McCartney's other self-titled albums, aptly named McCartney II and McCartney III.

 - "The Lovely Linda" (0:43)